 19 February 1994: Everton 1 Arsenal 1, making it five draws in a row: two at 0-0 three at 1-1.
 Merson got the goal.

 19 February 1997: Arsenal 1 Man U 2.
 Trial by TV suggested Ian Wright made a lunge on Schmeichel.
 Police separated the players at the end and Wright alleged racial abuse against him.
 Eventually both players agreed to end their disagreements.

 19 February 2002: Bayer Leverkusen 1 Arsenal 1 (Champions League)

 19 February 2008: Arsenal 0 Milan 0.
-The result made progress into the quarter final of Champions League look unlikely and the press were, as always with Arsenal, was seriously unimpressed.
+The result made progress into the quarter final of Champions League look unlikely and the press were, as always with Arsenal, seriously unimpressed.

 19 February 2010: Gilles Sunu loaned to Derby, where he played nine games before a further loan to Lorient before signing for them permanently.
 He stayed with Lorient until 2014, before moving on second division Evian.

 19 February 2013: Arsenal 1 Bayern Munich 3 suggested to the media that Arsenal were just not good enough at this level.
-As always comparisons between the funding of the two sides was not included in the criticism.

 19 February 2014: One year on from losing 1-3 at home to Bayern Munich Arsenal lost again, this time 0-2 in the Champions League round of 16.

 20 February 1897: Woolwich Arsenal 3 Burton Swifts 0.
 After four defeats and a draw, Arsenal recorded a win that was particularly welcome having lost the previous game 6-3.